compsocialscience/summer-institute/2024/florida/apply.md

 **In order to be guaranteed full consideration, all application materials must be submitted by 11:59 pm on May 30, 2024 (EST).** All application materials must be submitted through [this online form](https://docs.google.com/forms/d/e/1FAIpQLSfbKGSz7Ep2VYIThMDUMCblW7CriDXqZiwq7xk6zMJPiUXVIg/viewform).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail and will ask participants to confirm their participation very soon thereafter.

-Inquiries can be sent to sicss.uf@gmail.com.
+Inquiries can be sent to sicss.uf@gmail.com or jieun.shin@ufl.edu

 ### Application Frequently Asked Questions